Current Social Work Students

 If you are a current social work major, or interested in applying to the BSW program, the resources below can help you navigate the academic process.

-Any student interested in social work is encouraged to speak with someone from the BSW program for more information about the major.
-Students who wish to major in social work should declare “Social Work Interest” as their intended major as soon as possible Contact the Undergraduate Enrollment Services Center in order to begin academic and professional planning.
-Upon declaring “Social Work Interest” as a major, students are assigned an academic success coach by the Academic Success Center, and meet with their assigned coach to create an initial multiyear academic plan.
-Additionally, BSW faculty-mentor advisors are assigned by the BSW program.
-The role of the BSW faculty-mentor advisor is to provide additional academic advisement in coordination with the academic success coach, and mentor students in their professional development.
+Any student interested in social work is encouraged to contact the BSW program for more information about the major—contact us at email@example.com or (626) 857-2410.
+Students who wish to major in social work should declare “Social Work Interest” as their intended major as soon as possible through the Undergraduate Enrollment Services Center in order to begin academic and professional planning.
+Upon declaring “Social Work Interest” as a major, students are assigned an academic success coach by the Academic Success Center.
+Students meet with their assigned coach to create an initial multiyear academic plan.
+Once admitted to the social work major, a BSW faculty-mentor advisor is assigned by the BSW program for academic and professional advising.
 While the BSW faculty-mentor advisor is the primary contact person within the program, students are encouraged to utilize all BSW faculty office hours as needed for professional development.
+Students are strongly encouraged to meet with their academic success coach (as “Social Work Interest”) or BSW faculty-mentor advisor (as “Social Work Major”) prior to registration each semester.

-- Schedule an appointment, if necessary, to discuss social work as a choice of major.
+- Contact the BSW program to schedule an appointment, if necessary, to discuss social work as a choice of major.

 - Declare “Social Work Interest” as a major through the Undergraduate Enrollment Services Center.